 All collections from Single-family Residential Customers and Residential zones, including mixed-use areas shall be made between the hours of 7:00 a.m. and 6:00 p.m. on a consistent weekday, unless the City authorizes a temporary extension of hours or days.
 Saturday collection is allowed to the extent consistent with holiday and inclement weather schedules.

-All collections from Commercial Customers shall be made between the hours of 6:00 a.m. and 6:00 p.m., provided that service to those Customers shall neither disturb Residential Customers in adjoining Residential zoned areas, nor violate the noise provisions of the Federal Way Revised Code, as it currently exists and as amended in the future.
-Collections from Commercial Customers within audible distance of Residential Customers shall be made only between the hours of 7:00 a.m. and 4:00 p.m., and no earlier than 9:00 a.m. on Saturday in the event of make-up collections.
+All collections from Commercial Customers shall be made between the hours of 6:00 a.m. and 6:00 p.m., Monday through Saturday, provided that service to those Customers shall neither disturb Residential Customers in adjoining Residential zoned areas, nor violate the noise provisions of the Federal Way Revised Code, as it currently exists and as amended in the future.
+Collections from Commercial Customers within audible distance of Residential Customers shall be made only between the hours of 7:00 a.m. and 6:00 p.m., and no earlier than 9:00 a.m. on Saturday.
 In case of complaint, Contractor shall adjust routes to eliminate noise impacts.
 Exemptions to the hour requirements may be granted in writing in advance by the City to accommodate the special needs of Commercial Customers where allowed by the Federal Way Revised Code.
 The City’s noise ordinance, as it currently exists and as amended in the future, may further restrict these terms and hours of collection.

 4.1.4 Employee Conduct